 - Four ENERGY STAR certified data centers — BNY Mellon, Kaiser Permanente, RagingWire, and Target — employed variable speed drives to save hundreds of thousands of dollars annually and had paybacks ranging from 0.54 to 1.7 years.
-See their case studies and public service announcements recognizing them as Low Carbon IT Champions.

 - EBay recently completed a case study (PDF, 578.49 KB) with EPA ENERGY STAR that showed the following paybacks for ultrasonic humidification and variable speed drives retrofits at their Phoenix data center:

 Measure Payback without APS Incentive (years) Payback with APS Incentive (years) Ultrasonic Humidification 1.9 0.5 Variable Speed Drives 2.6 1.6

 - Retrofit kits for Liebert CW and Liebert Deluxe System/3 chilled water systems make it easy to upgrade, with an average payback of usually less than two years.21